 Functions listed are intended only as illustrations of the various types of work performed.
 The omission of specific duties does not exclude them from the position if the work is similar, related or a logical assignment to the position.

-ï‚§ -Provides effective direction to assigned staff including monitoring and evaluating job performance, hiring, training, coaching and modeling expected behaviors.
+Provides effective direction to assigned staff including defining work priorities, monitoring and evaluating job performance, hiring, training, coaching, and modeling expected behaviors.

-Supervision: The position reports to the County Administrator.
-The position directly or indirectly supervises department staff.
+Supervision: The position reports to the Public Works Director.
+The position supervises staff in the buildings and grounds division.

 Required Knowledge, Skills, and Abilities

 The employee is expected to perform or possess the following:

 Communications Skills: Ability to build and maintain effective relationships with department staff, county and municipal officials, developers, consultants and county residents.
 Ability to write clearly and informatively; ability to effectively present information and respond to questions, concerns about competing priorities.

 Customer Service: Represents the department professionally and effectively in both internal and external interactions.
 Manages difficult or challenging situations successfully.
 Treats others with respect and consideration regardless of cultural background, status, or position.
 Exhibits objectivity and openness to others’ views.

 Leadership and Management Skills: Creates and communicates the department’s vision.
 Builds commitment and supports employee growth and success.
 Sets expectations and monitors activities.
 Recognizes the accomplishments of others; demonstrates ability to create and lead in a team-oriented environment.
 Builds morale and group commitment to goals and objectives.
 Inspires and motivates others to perform well.
 Demonstrates effective problem-solving and decision-making abilities.

 Innovation and Change Management Skills: Displays original thinking and creativity.
 Develops innovative approaches and ideas.
 Presents ideas and information in a manner that is easily understood.
 Understands and contributes to evolving processes in response to changing communities and advances in technology.